 “A pound spent in Croydon is of far more value to the country than a pound spent in Strathclyde.
-You will generate jobs in Strathclyde far more effectively if you invest in parts of London.”372
+You will generate jobs in Strathclyde far more effectively if you invest in parts of London.”
+446

-Some people worry about the cost of the new civil servants that an independent Scotland would need.
-However, this should not be seen as an issue since most of them work in Scotland, for the UK Government, already.
-This means that GERS already includes the cost of their wages.
-Those that do not live in Scotland, however, have their National Insurance and tax contributions applied to the accounts of the regions where they live and not to Scotland, whose national accounts contain the wage costs.
-So, Scotland pays the bill but does not benefit economically from the spending as it would do if those civil servants were physically located in Scotland.
+Some people worry about the cost of the new civil servants Scotland would need but most of them work in Scotland for the UK Government already and GERS includes the cost of their wages.
+Those that don’t live in Scotland however, have their National Insurance and tax contributions applied to the accounts of the regions where they live and not to Scotland, which pays their wages.

 There are dozens of examples, but one you will probably be familiar with is the Driver and Vehicle Licensing Agency (DVLA).
-Located in Swansea, it is one of the largest employers in south Wales, with roughly 6,000 staff, and handles driver and vehicle licensing for the whole of the UK.
-373 Assuming that an independent Scotland wanted to set up its own Scottish DVLA, it would need to employ roughly the same number of staff currently working in the Swansea DVLA on Scotland’s behalf.
+Located in Swansea, it is one of the largest employers in South Wales, with roughly 6,000 staff, and handles driver and vehicle licensing for the whole of the UK.
+447 Assuming that an independent Scotland wanted to set up its own SDVLA, it would need to employ roughly the same number of staff currently working in the Swansea DVLA on Scotland’s behalf.

-That would create 498 374 new jobs in Scotland at a median civil servant salary of £26,610 375 or a total salary cost of £13.3m a year.
-376 That would not be an additional or new cost to Scotland.
-Scotland already pays for their wages and the cost is deducted from its budget.
+That would create 498 448 new jobs in Scotland at a median civil servant salary of £28,180 449 or a total salary cost of £14m a year.
+450 But that’s not an additional cost to Scotland, which already pays for their wages in its budget.

-Additionally, these 498 Scottish Government employees, now located in Scotland, would all have to buy cars, food, clothes and houses.
-This would add roughly £12.7m in purchasing power to Scotland’s economy.
-377 That spending would then generate VAT, contribute to economic growth and generate approximately another £2.5m in annual tax revenue for the Scottish Government.
+Then these 498 (now Scottish based) employees would all have to buy cars, food, clothes and houses, which would add roughly £8.3m in purchasing power to Scotland’s economy.
+451 That spending would then generate VAT, contribute to economic growth and generate approximately another £1.66m in tax revenue for the Scottish Government.
 452

-The impact of basing/relocating civil servants in Scotland would mean the cost remains the same but the Scottish Government gains £6.9m in additional revenues.
-Sure, there would be a transition cost.
-For example, offices to set up and rent.
-However, office costs in Scotland are not that high, and up to 31% cheaper than those based in London (another saving).
-379
+The impact of hiring new civil servants in Scotland would mean the cost remains the same but the Scottish Government gains £4.16m in immediate additional revenues.
+Sure there would be a transition cost, offices to set up and rent but office costs in Scotland are not that high and are up to 31% cheaper than for those based in London (another saving).
+453

-To be clear, every time a civil servant, working on Scotland’s behalf in the rest of the UK, moves to Scotland, the Scottish Government makes a net saving of £12,710.
+To be clear, every time a civil servant working on Scotland’s behalf in the rest of the UK moves to Scotland, the Scottish Government makes a net saving of £15,610.
+454

-The most common unionist claim, in terms of how many additional civil servants Scotland would require to run a fully independent government, is between 24,000 and 25,000.
-This number does not make sense.
-It seems to be driven by the fact that the UK Government employs 24,900 civil servants on Scotland’s behalf.
+The most common claim in terms of how many additional civil servants Scotland would require to run a fully independent government, is between 24,000 and 25,000.
+That number, it seems, is driven by the fact that the UK Government employs 24,900 civil servants on Scotland’s behalf.
 The cost of those civil servants is already added as a cost to GERS, so it doesn’t make sense to assume that there would be any extra cost, as they are already paid for from the Scottish Government’s budget.

 It is also the case that many of those civil servants are already based in Scotland, but working for the UK Government in non-devolved departments such as the DWP or the Ministry of Defence.
-So, some of the UK Government’s spending does happen in Scotland, just not all of it.
 Work done by the London School of Economics identified that in total, 6,640 public sector jobs would need to be created in, or transferred to, Scotland, to support the governance infrastructure of Scotland as an independent nation.
-380
+455

-That 6,640 new civil servants added to the 42,300 currently working in Scotland (17,400 on devolved areas and 24,900 on non-devolved areas), comes to 48,940.
-The UK Government currently charges Scotland a population share of the UK civil service for 51,794 people.
-In effect, Scotland currently pays for 2,854 civil servants it might not need.
-That would be another saving, not a cost, of independence.
+That 6,640 new civil servants added to the 42,300 currently working in Scotland (17,400 on devolved areas and 24,900 on non-devolved areas), comes to 48,940, so in effect the Scottish Government may be paying for a couple of thousand civil/public servants it does not need.

 As a result, most of the expenditure figures in GERS are entirely contestable in terms of where they should be applied and in some areas, such as defence, most of the spending does not directly benefit Scotland economically.

-GERS, therefore, contains the inflated expenditure figures.
-It does not contain though the corresponding tax and NI income, and the income that would accrue from the economic benefits of the jobs being based in Scotland.
-The Scottish accounts of an independent Scotland would contain all of that and that would boost the spending and the taxation revenue side of the accounts.
+We have the inflated expenditure figures but not the corresponding tax and NI income, nor the economic benefits of jobs being based in Scotland, all of which would boost the spending and the taxation revenue side of the accounts.

 Thousands of highly paid and skilled jobs that Scotland’s Government pays for are located outside of Scotland.
 So, the tax and NIC’s, and economic benefits of their wages go to the rest of the UK and not to Scotland.
-This means, tens of millions of savings and the same in additional new Scottish revenues would be gained in the event of independence.
+This means that millions of savings as well as additional new Scottish revenues would be gained in the event of independence.
 The costs of independence are short term and insignificant, whereas the costs of maintaining the union appear to be ongoing and significant.